-Chicago Booth's Venture Capital Investment Competition
+Chicago Booth's Energy Foundry Venture Capital Investment Competition

-The Venture Capital Investment Competition (VCIC) is a student-run winter quarter event coordinated by the Entrepreneurship & Venture Capital (EVC) group and the Polsky Center for Entrepreneurship at Chicago Booth.
+The Energy Foundry Venture Capital Investment Competition (VCIC) is a student-run winter quarter event coordinated by the Entrepreneurship & Venture Capital (EVC) group and the Polsky Center for Entrepreneurship and Innovation at Chicago Booth.
 The VCIC allows students to think and act as venture capitalists and helps the school identify top student representatives for regional and national intercollegiate competitions.
 Experienced investors act as judges and evaluate students’ interactions with real-life entrepreneurs.
 The competition is targeted to UChicago students, but offers valuable networking opportunities for all attendees.

-The 2013 VCIC is made possible through the support of the following sponsors:
+The 2017 VCIC is made possible through the support of the following sponsors: